-Much of the information contained in the Dindshenchas is unverifiable, yet the very fact that Tara and its monuments feature so prominently in these texts indicates that the place was considered to be an important and prestigious location of great antiquity.57 Another interpretation of the name Temair given in the Dindshenchas states that it is a common word simply meaning 'a height or an eminent place'; however Mac Giolla Easpaig has shown that Temair was not a common word and its use in this sense was metaphorical (2005, 423-431).
-This metaphorical association of Tara with prestige and pre-eminence can be seen in the broader use of the word temair feda ('the Tara of the forest'), which is translated as 'the eminent one of the wood' (Kelly 1997, 382); while in the tale Tochmarc Emire ('The Wooing of Emer'), Emer describes herself as Temair ban meaning she is 'a very Tara amongst women, a paragon'(Dinneen 1908-14, s.v. teamhair: cited in Mac Giolla Easpaig 2005, 430).
+Much of the information contained in the Dindshenchas is unverifiable, yet the very fact that Tara and its monuments feature so prominently in these texts indicates that the place was considered to be an important and prestigious location of great antiquity.
+Another interpretation of the name Temair given in the Dindshenchas states that it is a common word simply meaning a height or an eminent place; however Mac Giolla Easpaig has shown that Temair was not a common word and its use in this sense was metaphorical (2005, 423-431).
+This metaphorical association of Tara with prestige and pre-eminence can be seen in the broader use of the word temair in early Irish texts: in one legal gloss the oak tree is referred to as ind temair feda ('the Tara of the forest'), which is translated as 'the eminent one of the wood' (Kelly 1997, 382); while in the tale Tochmarc Emire ('The Wooing of Emer'), Emer describes herself as Temair ban meaning she is 'a very Tara amongst women, a paragon' (Dinneen 1908-14, s.v. teamhair: cited in Mac Giolla Easpaig 2005, 430).